-In conjunction with Dr. Steven Hunger (Colorado Children’s Hospital and Chair of the ALL (Acute Lymphoblastic Leukemia) Committee of the Children’s Oncology Group*) and Dr. Charles Mullighan (St. Jude’s Research Hospital) and other members of the National Children’s Oncology Group, The Henry Schueler 41 & 9 Foundation helped sponsor the most comprehensive analysis of Hypodiploid ALL (“HALL”) ever performed.
+In conjunction with Dr. Stephen Hunger, (Chief of the Division of Oncology and Director Center for Childhood Cancer Research at The Children’s Hospital of Philadelphia, PA.) and Dr. Charles Mullighan* (St. Jude’s Research Hospital) and other members of the National Children’s Oncology Group, The Henry Schueler 41 & 9 Foundation helped sponsor the most comprehensive analysis of Hypodiploid ALL (“HALL”) ever performed.
 This type of ALL that Henry was afflicted with is extremely rare.
 In fact, only 124 samples of “HALL” are known to exist in the United States.
 Yet ALL is the most common form of pediatric leukemia and despite improvements in the outcome of therapy for ALL, this disease remains the most common cause of cancer-related death in young people.

 Hypodiploid ALL or “HALL”, with fewer than 44 chromosomes is characterized by multiple whole-chromosomal losses and extremely poor outcomes.
 This project led to a gene analysis of samples from patients with three different forms of this rare leukemia to confirm genetic differences that could lead to new treatments.

 Research led by St. Jude Children’s Research Hospital scientists has identified a possible lead in treatment of two childhood leukemia subtypes known for their dramatic loss of chromosomes and poor treatment outcomes.